Healthcare Identifiers Service

 - Individual Healthcare Identifier (IHI)—allocated to all individuals enrolled in Medicare, or who hold a Department of Veterans' Affairs (DVA) treatment card and others who seek healthcare in Australia

 - Healthcare Provider Identifier – Individual (HPI-I)—allocated to healthcare providers involved in providing patient care

-- Healthcare Provider Identifier – Organisation (HPI-O)—allocated to organisations (such as a hospital or medical clinic) where healthcare is provided.
+- Healthcare Provider Identifier – Organisation (HPI-O)—allocated to organisations, like a hospital or medical clinic, where healthcare is provided

 Viewing your IHI information